The right to a name

 – Under the Gender Recognition Act 2015, it’s your right to change your gender and your name.
 Applications can be made on behalf of children over the age of 16 by way of a court order.

--Under the Child Care Act 2001, it’s your right that your name doesn’t appear in any media if you are before the courts for any particular reason.
+-Under the Child Care Act 1991 and the Children Act 2001, it’s your right that your name doesn’t appear in any media if your parents are in court regarding your custody arrangements, or if you are before the courts for criminal reasons.
 This protects your identity as a child.

 Did you know?